Aren’t you frustrated when you want to know how to remember everything but can’t remember a single important piece of information?

 Short-Term vs. Long-Term Memory

-- Long-term memory refers to the brain’s capacity to store, classify, and recover information for long periods after the initial moment that created that impression.
-This type of memory function is much more complex than the first one, so we can separate it in two major categories:
+Long-term memory refers to the brain’s capacity to store, classify, and recover information for long periods after the initial moment that created that impression.
+This type of memory function is much more complex than the first one, so we can separate it into two major categories:

 - Implicit memory – refers to the memories that don’t need conscious commands to emerge on the surface.

 - Explicit memory – the type of stored information you recall through conscious thought.
-For example, this is the type of memory you need when you are completing a test or writing an academic project, such as dissertation.
-If you can’t remember the information you once read, then your brain probably didn’t store it in a ‘long-term’ system and you’ll need to get the best dissertation assistance.
+For example, this is the type of memory you need when you are completing a test or writing an academic project.
+If you can’t remember the information you once read, then your brain probably didn’t store it in a ‘long-term’ system.

 Visuospatial Memory – an Important Function We Often Neglect